 To all you Silicon Valley and Alley cats: Enough already.
 Give it a rest.
 Don’t try too hard to be original.
 All you came up with was yet another syllable in a crowd of too many other similar syllables.
 But we are able to remember names with more than one syllable, you know.
 Regardless of what your branding guru says.

 Please ditch your babyish sounds.
-Don’t make us repeat those sounds over and over (and my fellow peeps, let’s stop using them as verbs), as in: “Hey, have you digged (dug?) and pinned my flickr pix, shared them with your Mingly contacts and oovooed about them? xoxo”
+Don’t make us repeat them Don’t let us read them, as in: “Hey peeps, ICYMI, have you digged (dug?) and pinned my flickr pix, shared them with your Mingly contacts and oovooed about them? xoxo”

-Yes, at last you may sit on your bouncy ball chair in your toy-filled office, maybe mega profits within your reach.
+Yes, at last, you may sit on your bouncy ball chair in your toy-filled office, maybe mega profits within your reach.
 But must you be so obsessed with names?
-And with the introduction of new custom internet extensions, it soon will get even sillier.
+And with the introduction of new custom internet extensions, it will get even sillier.
 Please, let it go.

 Others Weigh In: